2016 24 Hours of Daytona: Practice and qualifying

 Thursday afternoon's 90-minute four-group qualifying session gave 15-minute sessions to all categories.
 Regulations stipulated teams to nominate one qualifying driver, with the fastest laps determining each classes starting order.
 IMSA arranged the grid to put Prototypes ahead of all PC, GTLM and GTD cars.
 Rain fell and increased in intensity as cars lifted spray from the tarmac surface.
 Nick Tandy's No. 911 Porsche GTLM was fastest overall, lapping at 2 minutes, 1.408 seconds.
 His teammate Makowiecki qualified the No. 912 Porsche on the GTLM grid's front row.
 John Edwards qualified the No. 100 BMW third due to an error at turn six, as Pier Guidi's Scuderia Corsa and Vilander's Risi Ferrari 488 cars took fourth and fifth.
 Gianmaria Bruni's No. 72 SMP car hydroplaned entering turn one and struck a tire barrier, damaging the vehicle's left-rear corner and removing the rear wing.
 GTLM qualifying was lengthened to give drivers a minimum of ten minutes of green flag driving.

 Mowlem's No. 20 BAR1 Oreca was eighth overall and the fastest PC class car with a 2 minutes, 5.708 seconds lap.
 Stephen Simpson's No. 85 JDC/Miller car was second and Ryan Eversley's sister BAR1 car took third.
 SMP were ninth overall and began from pole position with Aleshin's 2 minutes, 5.793 seconds lap in the BR01 car's first endurance pole position after avoiding the wall on his fastest lap.
-He was half a second faster than Derani's ESM Ligier in second.
+He was half a second faster than Derani's ESM Ligier-Honda in second.
 Negri took third for MSR, and Ricky Taylor in fourth was the fastest Daytona Prototype driver after failing to control the car on the sodden circuit; WTR did not drive the final 3 minutes.
-Daytona debutant Alexander Wurz was fifth in CGR's No. 1 Riley.
+Daytona debutant Alexander Wurz was fifth in CGR's No. 1 Riley-Ford.
 In GTD, Norbert Siedler took the class pole position in PPM's Porsche with a 2 minutes, 878 seconds time.
 Marc Basseng put the No. 28 Konrad Lamborghini second, Keen for AJR was third and Falkuner's No. 93 Riley Viper took fourth.